awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 + `--apply-immediately` – Use `--apply-immediately` to initiate conversion immediately\.
 Use `--no-apply-immediately` \(the default\) to apply the conversion during the next maintenance window\.

-### API<a name="w3ab1c25c31c12b9"></a>
+### API<a name="w3ab1c23c31c12b9"></a>

-To modify the Provisioned IOPS settings for a DB instance use the Amazon RDS API [http://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html) action\.
+To modify the Provisioned IOPS settings for a DB instance, use the Amazon RDS API [http://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ModifyDBInstance.html) action\.
 Set the following parameters:

 + `StorageType` – Set to `io1` for Provisioned IOPS\.